rouskinlab/dreem/dreem/demultiplexing/README.md

 Contributor: Scott Grote, Yves Martin

 ## Purpose
-- Group the reads by barcode
+Group the reads by barcode.

+Splits each pair of fastq by constructs.
+The constructs are identified using the barcodes provided in the library.
+The output is one pair of fastq files per construct, in a directory named after the fastq pair prefix.
+The fasts prefixes must match.

 ## Interface